Overview of Commonwealth financial reporting

 - meet the International Monetary Fund's (IMF) Special Data Dissemination Standard (SDDS), to which the Commonwealth has subscribed, which requires central governments to publish financial statements on a monthly basis; within one month of the period close; and on a basis consistent with that reported in the annual Budget.
 Under accrual accounting, the IMF has granted some flexibility in the release of June and July monthly statements to allow for the release of the FBO by the end of September

-- are used by the ABS for inclusion in the Australian National Accounts.
+- are used by the Australian Bureau of Statistics (ABS) for inclusion in the Australian National Accounts.

 Final Budget Outcome (FBO)

-- incorporate audit cleared accrual based revenue and expenses, balance sheet and cash flow information (obtained from the annual compilation process for the consolidated financial statements)
+- incorporates audit cleared accrual based revenue and expenses, balance sheet and cash flow information (obtained from the annual compilation process for the consolidated financial statements)

-- includes the release of the June monthly financial data as that month cannot be released until publication of the financial outcome for the year.
+- includes the release of the June monthly financial data as that month cannot be released until publication of the financial outcome for the year (July and August monthly financial statements are released following the release of the FBO).

 Consolidated Financial Statements (CFS)